electron/electronjs.org-old/data/blog/from-native-to-js.md

 ### `mate::ObjectTemplateBuilder`

-By considering every module in Electron to be an `object`, the mechanism behind using an object template creator becomes clearer.
+If we look at every Electron module as an `object`, it becomes easier to see why we would want to use `object_template_builder` to construct them.
+This class is built on top of a class exposed by V8, which is Google’s open source high-performance JavaScript and WebAssembly engine, written in C++.
 V8 implements the JavaScript (ECMAScript) specification, so its native functionality implementations can be directly correlated to implementations in JavaScript.
 For example, [`v8::ObjectTemplate`](https://v8docs.nodesource.com/node-0.8/db/d5f/classv8_1_1_object_template.html) gives us JavaScript objects without a dedicated constructor function and prototype.
 It uses `Object[.prototype]`, and in JavaScript would be equivalent to [`Object.create()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).

-To see this in action, look to the implementation file for the app module, [`atom_api_app.cc`](https://github.com/electron/electron/tree/master/atom/browser/api/atom_api_app.cc).
+To see this in action, look to the implementation file for the app module, [`atom_api_app.cc`](https://github.com/electron/electron/blob/0431997c8d64c9ed437b293e8fa15a96fc73a2a7/atom/browser/api/atom_api_app.cc).
 At the bottom is the following:

 ```cpp
 mate::ObjectTemplateBuilder(isolate, prototype->PrototypeTemplate())